alisasht/airline-loyalty-program-analysis/README.md

 - **Loyalty Program Enrollment Trends:** An evaluation of the historic signup patterns, focusing on growth trends and Customer Lifetime Value (CLV)
 - **2018 Promotion Analysis:** An analysis of the 2018 Promotion customers, understanding their travel profile and impact on revenue
-- **Flight activity & travel trends:** An analysis of flight booking patterns, seasonal trends, and the profile of the program's most active customers
+- **Flight Activity & Travel Trends:** An analysis of flight booking patterns, seasonal trends, and the profile of the program's most active customers
 - **Cancellation & Churn Analysis:** An assessment of cancelled customer profiles with the goal of predicting future cancellations

 The SQL queries used to inspect and clean the data can be found [here](airline_loyalty_data_clean.sql).